Day 22: I-15/Cajon Pass (342.0) to Campsite (356.2)

 Woke up around 7 to the snore train.
 After everyone was up and packed we hiked to another trail closure due to endangered frogs.
 There was a 2.7 mile road walk along a narrow highway with not much of a shoulder, ironically probably the least safe I've felt on trail.

 Hiked through a massive car campsite and rejoined the trail.
 Still a lot of uphill which is rough after yesterday.
-We had been looking forward to hitching to a Cafe two miles off trail at a highway crossing but discovered it’s closed on Wednesday’s-a crushing blow.
+We had been looking forward to hitching to a Cafe two miles off trail at a highway crossing but discovered it’s closed on Wednesday’s-a crushing blow to group morale but we rallied and bravely carried on.

-Stopped at Camp Glenwood for the hottest piped water on trail, and had a quick power nap with the fam.
+Stopped at Camp Glenwood for the hottest piped water on trail, and had a quick power nap in which I sunburned my face again.
 Trail went gradually downhill, through lots of sandy ravines.
-Stopped for dinner at Sulphur Springs camp, nice pines with setting sun.
+Stopped for dinner at Sulphur Springs camp.

-Poodle dog bush showing up, a ridiculous looking plant that smells strongly of pot and apparently causes a poison oak type rash.
+The infamous poodle dog bush is beginning to show up all over the trail, a ridiculous looking plant that smells strongly of pot and apparently causes a poison oak type rash.
 Night hiked 5 more miles from Sulphur Springs to get to Fountainhead campsite, I think we'll have great views here tomorrow morning, can see city lights far below (Lancaster?).
 Cowboy camping.
 Hit the 400 mile mark today

 DAY 27: 411.7 TO 427